INSIGHTS FROM NOVO NORDISK, EMD SERONO AND AKEBIA EXECS

 ARMENANTE: I’d say 95 percent of everything that goes on is face to face again.
 But there’s still the digital aspect.
 And I think there’s a couple of things that came out of it.
 When we started doing the digital interactions, we were actually able to contact some customers that normally we couldn’t get into their offices because of access or maybe their health system, et cetera, would not want to have representatives.
 So this created some avenues for us that we never had before to certain parts of our customer base, which was great.
 I think the other big thing was you found a lot of places also saying, no, right now we’re not ready for you.
 So you’ve got to be savvy as a as a field sales person figuring out what is it I still can provide for you.
 Are there other emails that I can send to you to give you information to be able to look at, and our systems allow us to do that very easily now.
 Is there any way that I can meet you out in the parking lot right where we can be safe, et cetera?
 And the other big thing to remember is when you were doing everything digital, you’ve got to have a nice transition phase for your customers who still want certain digital things like we used to.
 But we have a sample system that they can get samples digitally.
 You don’t want to turn everything off immediately because that could turn off some customers.
 Or again, if you’re having a digital face, you know, virtual interaction and they like that.
 Keep that going.
 Keep the skills going.

 We also ran a study during the summer because we wanted to know what’s the best way to engage customers in virtual.
 We saw metrics that people using Veeva Engage or platforms like this that enable more show and tell than just a phone call, it’s more effective.
 And we ran a study and learned that the folks that performed the best in virtual were the folks that still sell naturally or carry through the clinical selling model that we’ve trained them on.
 So in the long haul, now we are actually thinking as we continue, there will be a virtual as part of our mix going forward, regardless of how Covid lands in the future.
-But we think virtual is here to stay and we need to think about how do they engage customers differently.
+But we think virtual is here to stay, in some capacity, and we need to think about how do they engage customers differently.
 So we polled the field and a lot of them say they want new material.
-An average of 20 minutes is much longer than prior in-person calls.
+An average of 20 minutes is much longer than prior in-person meetings.
 And they run through all the messaging that we have.